 - As well as Livingstone Island, other activities unique to the Zambian side include microlight flights, swimming under the Falls and the ‘Under the Spray View’ (only possible between August and December).
 Or drift down the Zambezi River on the ‘Livingstone Float’

-- Culturally Livingstone offers a little more.
+- Culturally Livingstone offers a little more for visitors.
 There is a museum focused on the history of David Livingstone and Chief Mukuni’s village

 Victoria Falls vs Livingstone – Other considerations